Roger growled and paced as the older woman next to him glared sourly at the screen in front of them.

 Dean rolled his eyes.
 “Yeah, I thought a lot about them.
 Face it, Robin, Elizabeth and I both knew we couldn’t stay.”

-“But, Dean, she doesn’t belong in the twentieth century!”
+“But, Dean, she doesn’t belong in the twenty-first century!”

 “She sure as hell didn’t belong where we were, any more than we did.”